ksatola/numizmatyka-www/pages/Mennictwo_bizantyjskie.md

 ======================= brudnopis ===========================
 <a href="https://pl.wikipedia.org/wiki/Konstantynopol">Konstantynopol</a> został założony przez Konstantyna I Wielkiego (306-337) - w latach 330–395 był stolicą Cesarstwa Rzymskiego, w latach 395–1453 stolicą Cesarstwa Bizantyńskiego i Cesarstwa Łacińskiego (1204–1261), stolicą Imperium Osmańskiego w latach 1453–1922.
 Od 1930 miasto nazywa się Stambuł.

-### Mennice Cesarstwa Bizantyjskiego
--- mennice bizantyjskie
-pdf mapa mennic  w 6 i 7 w str.
-4, przybywało ich gdy rozrastało się imperium They all shared in the minting of copper, but silver was rarely struck outside Ravenna and Carthage, and gold was normally limited to these mints and to Constantinople, whose output far exceeded that of the western mints.
-Formal mint marks, abbreviated from place names (e.g., CON for Constantinople, NIKO for Nicomedia), were limited to the copper coinage (Figs. 29, 35) and often omitted, especially from the lower denominations.
-Solidi struck in the capital had CONOB on them (Fig. 4), that is, the first syllable of Constantinopolis joined to OB, which was both the abbreviation of the word obryzum (“refined gold”) and the Greek numeral 72.
-Gold coins struck at Ravenna and Carthage can only be differentiated when they display well-marked local characteristics—normally, a high, annular border at Ravenna (Fig. 2) and small, thick flans at Carthage (Fig. 3).
-Many mints were subdivided into officinae, or workshops, which were normally indicated by Greek numerals: alpha = 1; beta = 2, etc. (Fig. 32).

-In the seventh century the number of mints was greatly reduced, initially as a result of an administrative reorganization in 629 but more permanently as a consequence of the loss of much of the Balkans to the Slavs, of half of Italy to the Lombards, and of Syria, Egypt, and eventually the whole of North Africa to the Arabs.
-Constantinople was left as the only surviving mint in the east, while provincial mints survived in the west for only as long as the provinces they served remained in Byzantine hands.
-The last survivor was Syracuse, the capital of Sicily, which was captured by the Arabs in 878.
-The use of mint marks was abandoned, and for much of the middle Byzantine period Constantinople was the only mint in the empire.
-The mint at Thessalonica was revived in the eleventh century and became of great importance in the last days of the empire, but its products are not specifically marked and can usually be identified only on the evidence of style and find spots.
--- koniec

 ### Wizerunki na monetach